Graph Windows

 -

-A Graph Window is a "container" for network graphs, which represent qualitative and quantitative information regarding a domain:
+A Graph Window is a container for network graphs, which represent qualitative and quantitative information regarding a domain:

-- Qualitative refers to the structure of the network graph, i.e., Nodes and Arcs
+- Qualitative refers to the structure of the network graph, i.e., nodes and arcs.

 - Quantitative refers to the Conditional Probability Tables that define probabilistic relationships and any dataset that can be associated with the Graph Window.